signalogic/SigSRF_SDK/README.md

 Host is the default.
 Selecting VM causes additional resource management to be installed that's needed if host and guest share DirectCore resources.
 If you are running in a container, either case still applies.
 After choosing either Host or VM, the script will next prompt for an install option:

     1) Install SigSRF Software
+    2) Install SigSRF Software with ASR Option
-    2) Install SigSRF Software with coCPU Option
+    3) Install SigSRF Software with coCPU Option
-    3) Uninstall SigSRF Software
+    4) Uninstall SigSRF Software
-    4) Check / Verify SigSRF Software Install
+    5) Check / Verify SigSRF Software Install
-    5) Exit
+    6) Exit
     Please select install operation to perform [1-4]:

 If install operation 1) is selected, the script will prompt for an install path: